General Osteopathic Council

 The General Osteopathic Council (GOsC) is the regulator of the practice of osteopathy in the United Kingdom.

 The GOsC was established in 1997 following the Osteopaths Act 1993 to 'provide for the regulation of the profession of osteopathy' with the primary aim of protecting the public.
 It produced the first Statutory Register of Osteopaths in 2000.
+GOsC is one of nine UK healthcare regulators overseen by the Professional Standards Authority for Health and Social Care (PSA), an independent body accountable to the UK Parliament.

+Aims and operations

 The aims of the GOsC are: